jerryjiang/Yoga-Book-C930/README.md

 You may want to read the [Official Installation Guide](https://www.android-x86.org/installhowto.html) first.

-If you are familiar with the installation process, you may just want grab the [android.cfg](efi/boot/android.cfg) and do it yourself.
+If you are familiar with the installation process, you may just want grab the [android.cfg](EFI/BOOT/android.cfg) and do it yourself.

 ## Status

 ### Works

-- Wifi
+- WiFi
 - Keyboard
 - Rotation
 - Sound